-In our adventures in Learning Art from Great Artists, we studied the pop art style of cartoonist Lichtenstein, and I was inspired to create these Valentine’s Pop Art Cards for my little guys to decorate!
+In our adventures in Learning Art from Great Artists, we studied the pop art style of cartoonist Lichtenstein, and I was inspired to create these Pop Art Valentine’s Cards for my little guys to decorate!

 Our study source is a fabulous book: Discovering Great Artists: Hands-On Art for Children in the Styles of the Great Masters, which shares artist bios, plus walks you through the materials and steps to create a piece of art in each artist’s signature style.

+These pop art Valentine’s cards mimic the style of printed comic strip art.
 Comic strip artwork is created using rows of small dots to color the images.
 To recreate this effect, you can use special round brushes and tools from the craft store, but… we found two methods that worked well for us at home, since we were working on a small scale and needed tiny dots.

 Q-Tip Pop Art Technique